 *Child who is 5 years old and younger is free but you have to share the seat with child.
 If you want to have a seat for child too, you have to purchase child pass for even younger than 5 years old.

-This pass is valid for Flex 6 days only.
+This pass is valid for Flex 6-day only.
 You can pick any 6 days in 14 days period.
 There is no Green pass choice.
+When you exchange/purchase this pass, you can decide which day you will start to use.
+This is the first day of 14 days period.

 One day means midnight to midnight, technically 0:00 to 23:59.
 Even if you start using the pass at 23:00. you spend one full day for just one hour.
 So try to start in the morning.
 It does not make any senses to start to use in the evening.